The Idea INDEX

 If one were to describe or note a selling tail, there are only a few ways it could visually appear.
 This lack of variance in information from a specific data point often enables it to be high-quality data.
 That is what you need.
 From Traders of Our Time:

-The market profile, and the strictness of language it imposes upon a trader and their formwork, are both valuable and potent, because it is far easier to identify and adhere to high-quality diagnostic information.
-In other words, trading off pure price ladder, or looking at infinite candlesticks and other chart graphics, is looking for a needle in a haystack.
-The profile narrows the haystack altogether, which is again aided by the strictness and precision of language.
+The market profile and its strict language are valuable and potent, as it’s easier to identify and adhere to high-quality diagnostic information.
+Trading off pure price ladder, or looking at infinite candlesticks and other chart graphics, is searching for a needle in a haystack.
+The profile narrows the haystack, aided by the strict and precise language.

 Language to circumvent labels, not ideas.

-Language in its reductive form of labels causes considerable blockage.
-Consider the phrase “technical trading.”
+Language’s reductive labels cause blockage.
+Consider “technical trading.”
 It’s dead!
 Why?
-It is as abused—difficult to falsify, easy to obfuscate—as it is vague, as it now means nothing.
-To the outside world, The Engineer is a “technical trader,” and often judged as such.
+It’s abused—difficult to falsify, easy to obfuscate—and vague, meaning nothing.
+To the outside world, The Engineer is a “technical trader,” often judged as such.
 As The Collector said about The Engineer in Traders of Our Time: “No one at my second prop firm would have believed the idea of someone trading hundreds of lots in the Bund on a technical set-up!”
 But consider further from our so-called technical trading Engineer, extracted from Chapter 9:

 But The Engineer just as much considers recent economic data prints, recent central bank comments, the current macro-environment, the yield curve or other minutiae-like subtle changes in the order flow.
 So where does the sordid chartist stop and the legitimate market approach begin?
 A technical trading approach does not deliver inferiority or superiority by picking up the tool, but, as a truism, it depends on how it is used.

-As mentioned earlier, precision must evolve to stay exact, which is why, at a certain point, it was useful shorthand for efficiency—sacrificing accuracy—to box in certain trading ‘approaches’ as “technical” or “fundamental,” especially when this had to be articulated and put down on paper in whatever form or use.
-The labels stick, but the meta-game moves on, so should the language.
-As in Defeating the Discombobulating Dialectic, Part II: “… don’t argue—just trade—and use every means at your disposal to dissolve framework, technicals, market profile, fundamentals, charts, news, levels, flow, stats, indicators, patterns, macroeconomics into just one thing: trading.
-An act of never-ending synthesis.”
+Language must re-calibrate to stay exact, but this can stall.For example, some language was useful shorthand for efficiency—sacrificing accuracy—to box in certain trading ‘approaches’ as “technical” or “fundamental,” for articulation and documentation.
+The labels stick, but the meta-game moves on, so should the language and labels.
+As in Defeating the Discombobulating Dialectic, Part II: “… don’t argue—just trade—and use every means to dissolve framework, technicals, market profile, fundamentals, charts, news, levels, flow, stats, indicators, patterns, macroeconomics into one thing: trading.
+An act of ongoing synthesis.”

 Labels paint targets and draw battle-lines.
-If labels become a lifestyle, it is fatal for a trader because cross-learning ceases.
-If career trajectories are assessed through the rate of learning—equivalent to the rate of change—further assessment of how a trader expands their skills horizon reveals that entire careers are made or destroyed, often resting on the use or abuse of language.
-Drop or change the language, then you can circumvent the blockage and reach the treasure.
+It’s fatal for a trader if labels become a lifestyle because cross-learning ceases.
+If career trajectories are assessed through the learning rate—equivalent to the rate of change—further assessment of how a trader expands their skills reveals that careers are made or destroyed, often resting on the use or abuse of language.
+Drop or change the language to bypass the blockage and reach the treasure.

-Part of learning is being empathetic—putting yourself in someone's shoes—or “wearing their hat.”
-Using their language takes you one step further, aiding in both diagnosis: “What would the Warrior do?”
+Learning requires empathy—putting yourself in someone’s shoes.
+Using their language aids diagnosis: “What would the Warrior do?”
 And learning: “How would the Hero approach this profile?”
-Consider from Traders of Our Time:
+Consider Traders of Our Time:

 But that does not imply the aspect of perception does not apply to each and every one of them—or to you.
 Can you believe like The Warrior, abstain like The Razor, emerge like The Engineer?
 This is why their aliases are a bonus.
 You can melt their identities and their stories, which are now charged with meaning.
 Denial means a whole new thing after we learn about The Razor’s story.
 So, you ingest this capsule; it is lodged within you and at the next inflexion point in your life, it could change your behaviour and alter your course of action.
 So, change has been elicited.
 This book, as technology, has worked!